UPCOMING EVENTS

 Thesis: explores Japanese American identity and culture approximately 75-years after World War II Japanese internment.
 Harli Parker, Honors undergraduate at University of Nevada, Las Vegas.
 Interested in how and why Japanese Americans today try to maintain Japanese cultural traditions through language, food, and other cultural practices (e.g., taiko drumming, art, etc.).
 Click here to contact Harli Parker directly at parkey2<at>unlv.nevada.edu if you're willing to complete a brief survey; can remain anonymous if preferred.

-The JACL is supporting a campaign to honor the Nisei World War II soldiers with a stamp.
+The JACL supported a campaign to honor the Nisei World War II soldiers with a US Postal Service stamp.

 For more details about the campaign, please click here to go to the Stamp Our Story website.